-The computer science curriculum has changed in recent years, with an increased focus on the science of computing — on helping our children have a good understanding of how computers work in this highly digital age.
+The computing curriculum has changed in recent years, with an increased focus on the science of computing — on helping our children have a good understanding of how computers work.
 The skills within computing are useful because many of them centre around problem-solving which can be applied in many other contexts.
 Technology is a tool which should be used to enhance learning and simplify tasks.
 Therefore, we see Computing as embedded into teaching across the school/subjects.
+Since engaging with Google in 2017 we have been increasing the amount of our Chromebook devices for pupils and using the Google Suite for Education as a tool for learning.

 In EYFS, children have opportunities to explore, observe and find out about Technology.

-In Key Stage 1 and 2, discrete Computing teaching ensures that children can learn the skills, which they can then apply when using computers in other subjects.
-The objectives for both Key Stage 1 and 2 fit into three main strands: computer science, information technology and digital literacy.
+In Key Stage 1 and 2, discrete Computing teaching, using our personalised version of the NCCE lesson materials, ensures that children can learn the skills, which they can then apply when using computers in all other subjects and for homework.

-We introduce a bit of text-based programming to the older children; computational thinking is also developed further through concepts such as decomposition, which means breaking down large problems into smaller parts.
+We use programming languages that allow for visual coding, rather than keying in text, like Scratch.
+Unplugged tasks, where we teach concepts away from the computer, using techniques such as role play, discussion and debate.
+We introduce text-based programming to the older children; computational thinking is also developed further through concepts such as decomposition, which means breaking down large problems into smaller parts.

 Information technology involves the creation, organisation and manipulation of digital content in both key stages – digital content could be interpreted as many things from audio to images to film and beyond.

-In Key Stage 2, information technology steps up because children are taught how to use search technologies effectively and how to analyse, present and evaluate data.
+In Key Stage 2, the focus on information technology is escalated to teach children how to use search technologies effectively and how to analyse, present and evaluate data.

 The digital citizenship component of the computing curriculum incorporates a lot of what is referred to as ‘online safety’ – using technology safely, respectfully and responsibly.
-All children are taught a range of ways to report any concerns they may have.
+All children are taught a range of ways to report any concerns they may have in the Term 1 Safety curriculum.

 In addition, pupils in Key Stage 2 also learn how to evaluate content and consider how reliable the information they find online is.